In text-based chatbots, "routing" is invisible. You click "Support," and the backend silently switches endpoints.

 receptionist_tools = [transfer_to_nurse, transfer_to_billing]

-Step 2: The transfer function
+Step 2: the transfer function

 This is the core engineering pattern.
 We define a Python function that acts as a tool but modifies the running agent instance.